drinkataco/location-events-api/README.md

 Provided you have a local kubernetes environment (such as with minikube or docker k8s) you can use the provided [deployment script](./k8s/deploy.sh) to install dependencies, provision secrets, initialise kustomize, and apply.

 For example, for a local cluster you could run `./k8s/deploy.sh -e local -f .env` which will use the local kustomize patch (and provision a self signed cert), and create a secret for the application from your .env file.
 Your cluster will then be available from [https://localhot/graphql](https://localhost/graphql).

+Note: If deploying this cluster locally, and are using the redis and mongo development containers provided in the [docker compose](./docker-compose.yml) file - swap out the hostnames from `localhost` to `host.docker.internal` in your .env file!

 ## CI/CD